 Even the pedophiles?
 The wife beaters?
 The child abusers?
 The angry ones who yell and scream and act like tyrants in the congregation and family?
 Jehovah chose all of them?
 He advances his “will” through them?

-This is, of course, very insulting to the god they’re trying to sell you.
+This is, of course, very insulting to the god that Jehovah’s Witnesses are trying to sell you.
 If their god chooses men who are pedophiles, wife beaters, child beaters, and the like, to have authority and oversight in the congregation, then he’s a terrible god whom no one should worship.

 Please share via social media below.